Secure Compute-and-Forward in a Bidirectional Relay: Introduction

-where it is assumed that the links $\mathtt{A}\to\mathtt{R}$ and $\mathtt{B}\to\mathtt{R}$ have unit gain (normalized), $Z$ denotes additive white Gaussian noise independent of $U$ and $V$ and communication is assumed to be synchronized.
+where it is assumed that the links $\mathtt{A}\to\mathtt{R}$ and $\mathtt{B}\to\mathtt{R}$ have unit gain, $Z$ denotes additive white Gaussian noise independent of $U$ and $V$, and communication is assumed to be synchronized.
 Using $W$, the relay computes the XOR of the two message bits, i.e., $X\oplus Y$, and in the broadcast phase, encodes it into a real symbol which is transmitted to the two users over a broadcast channel.
 Note that $\mathtt{A}$ and $\mathtt{B}$ can recover $Y$ and $X$, respectively, from $X\oplus Y$.

-In a compute-and-forward bidirectional relaying problem such as the above, we study the scenario where an additional secrecy constraint is imposed on the relay $\mathtt{R}$.
-Specifically, we stipulate that, in the MAC phase, the relay remain fully ignorant of the individual bits $X$ and $Y$, while still being able to compute the XOR $X\oplus Y$ reliably.
-By ``fully ignorant'', we mean that perfect secrecy is required at the relay, i.e., the received symbol at the relay should be statistically independent of the individual bits $X$ and $Y$.
-One of the results of this article is that such a requirement for perfectly secure computation in the bidirectional relay can be met by average power constrained modulations at the user nodes.
-In fact, we construct explicit modulation strategies for achieving both the secrecy and reliability objectives.
+In \markchange{the} compute-and-forward bidirectional relaying problem \markchange{described} above, we study the scenario where an additional secrecy constraint is imposed on the relay $\mathtt{R}$.
+Specifically, we require that, in the MAC phase, the relay remain ignorant of the individual bits $X$ and $Y$, while still being able to compute the XOR $X\oplus Y$ reliably. \markchange{The relay is assumed to be ``honest-but-curious'': it behaves like a passive eavesdropper, but otherwise helps in the exchange of messages. } We study the problem under two secrecy constraints: \markchange{perfect secrecy, which we describe next, and strong secrecy, which we describe further below}. \markchange{\emph{Perfect secrecy} refers to the requirement} that the relay be fully ignorant of the individual bits, i.e., that the random variables $U+V$, $X$, and $Y$ be pairwise independent.
+More generally, the user nodes encode the messages $X$ and $Y$ into $d$-dimensional real vectors $\U$ and $\V$ respectively, and we require $\U+\V$ to be statistically independent of each individual message.
+The problem of secure bidirectional relaying in \markchange{the} presence of an untrusted relay under a perfect secrecy constraint has not been studied prior to this work, and this is a major contribution of this paper.

-The setting of secure bidirectional relaying in this article is an extension of the simple binary case described above.
-In general, we consider the case where the two users map their messages into random variables $X$ and $Y$ that take values independently and uniformly in a finite Abelian group $\Gp$, and transmit them to the relay in $d$ time slots with one symbol being transmitted in one time slot.
-The time slots are synchronized, and the relay, in each slot, receives the sum of transmitted symbols in that slot.
-The messages should be encoded so that the relay is able to compute $X\oplus Y$ reliably, where $\oplus$ now denotes addition over the group $\Gp$, but remain ignorant of the individual messages $X$ and $Y$ i.e., the $d$ received symbols at the relay are statistically independent of the individual messages $X$ and $Y$.